Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_geospatial_geography/getting_started_with_geospatial_geography.md

 select st_collect(polygon) from final_plot;
 ```

 Copy the result cell from the above query and paste it into geojson.io.
-You should get this:
+You should get something similar to this (your image may have more/less points):

 ![polygon-full-image](assets/playground_polygon_full.png)